The center of the asymptotic Hecke category and unipotent character sheaves: The center of the asymptotic Hecke category

 \begin{example} Let $G$ be a finite group.
 The Drinfeld center of $\mathrm{Vec}(G)$ is completely described, see \cite[Example 4.15.4]{EGNO}.
 It is $\mathcal{Z}(\mathrm{Vec}(G))\simeq (\mathrm{Vec}(G))^G$, the category of $G$-equivariant $G$-graded vector spaces where $G$ acts on $\mathrm{Vec}(G)$ by conjugation.
-The simple objects are in correspondence to the set of pairs $(C,V)$, where $C$ is a conjugacy class of $G$ and $V$ is a simple representation up to conjugacy of the stabilizer subgroup of $C$.
+The simple objects are in correspondence with the set of pairs $(C,V)$, where $C$ is a conjugacy class of $G$ and $V$ is a simple representation of the centralizer of some $g\in C$.
+Duals are given by inverting on the group level and we are trivially spherical.